 Fourth graders become more self-confident as their perceptions of the world sharpen.
 They possess greater social and academic skills that allow them to become more independent.
 These developmental steps broaden the child’s perspective and open a world of endless, exciting possibilities.
 The fourth grader has an adventurous spirit, is full of curiosity, and is eager to explore new capacities for learning and creativity.

 Fourth grade marks the start of studying geography.
 Students study local geography by learning to make maps of their classroom, school and neighborhood and discover the directions of north, south, east and west.
 In language arts, students enjoy studying the themes of courage, compassion, sacrifice, good and mischief embodied by the characters in Norse myth stories.
 The students also have the opportunity to discover the wondrous versatility of the human being in the science zoology block called Man and Animal.
 Here the children study the specialized skills and habits of the animals and relate them to the uniqueness of the human being.
 In mathematics, the study of breaking things into parts becomes the basis for adding, subtracting, multiplying, reducing and expanding fractions.
 Spanish language study now includes simple reading, grammar, and written work.
 The fine and practical arts include clay modeling, geometric figures, form drawing, watercolor painting and cross-stitch embroidery.
 Music classes continue with singing canons, rounds and harmonies.
 Instrumentally, the children continue recorder playing and strings in a group, both of which now require reading from notation.
-Physical education continues with eurythmy block, jump rope block, and games.
+Physical education continues with eurythmy block (when available), jump rope block, and games.